UdaySagar25/scala-spark/articleFiles/18-2-25/handling-unescaped-quotes-in-a-csv-file.md

 Assume we encounter few source data files, and the records in those files contain unescaped quotes.
 For example, "She said, "hello" to everyone".
 Here the whole sentence is said to be one field value, but the inner quotations might cause a problem when parsing the data.
 How to deal with them?

-### How to read csv files, if there unescaped quotes in a field?
+### How to read csv files, if there are unescaped quotes in a field?
 Consider the csv file `delimiter.csv`
 ```csv
 Roll,Name,Marks, Dialouge